dlevsha/nasgrate/README.md

 	test
 	test2

 `__migrationVersions` - service table cretaed by migration script.
 It contains an executed migration ID.
-If you want to change the name of this table edit `VERSION_TABLE_NAME` constanted at `config.php`.
+If you want to change the name of this table edit `VERSION_TABLE_NAME` constanted at `.environment`.
 Never remove this table - you will loose you migration information.

 `test` and `test2` - tables created through migration process.